Cantor (surname)

 Cantor is an English surname.
-One possible derivation is from the Middle English word gaunter, glover.
-Alternatively, it may derive from cantere meaning one who sings, possibly related to the Latin base of cant or both sharing a Proto-Indo-European root with *kan-, both meaning song or to sing.
-It may also refer to the Anglo-Norman chantour or the Old French chantroir meaning "enchanter or magician" or cantor meaning leader of a choir, possibly also from the Latin precentor.
+One possible derivation is from the Middle English word gaunter, 'glover'.
+Alternatively, it may derive from cantere, 'one who sings', possibly related to the Latin base of cant or both sharing a Proto-Indo-European root with *kan-, both meaning 'song' or 'to sing'.
+It may also refer to the Anglo-Norman chantour or the Old French chantroir meaning 'enchanter' or 'magician' or cantor meaning 'leader of a choir', possibly also from the Latin precentor'.
+Cantor is also the direct translation for singer in the Welsh language.

 Notable people with the surname include: